 He said: You little rascal.

-I can't remember how the accounts were settled that time, but thinking back, it still feels amusing, and I can't help but laugh.
+I can't remember how the accounts were settled that time, but thinking back now, it still feels amusing, and I can't help but laugh.
 In fact, Teacher Guan was also someone who loved to joke and play pranks.

 The Tibetan student replied, we have grasslands, cattle, and sheep.